w3c/wai-curricula/content/content-author/forms.md

 * Demonstrate assistive technology interaction with form fields that contain accessible error messages and with those that do not.
 Reflect with students on how accessible error messages are essential for people with disabilities and help all interact with form fields and correct errors.
 * Demonstrate approaches to communicating error messages.
 For example, identifying the fields that caused the error and providing suggestions to correct the problem when these do not compromise the security of the interface.
+* Give students examples of forms that contain errors.
+Help students brainstorm accessible ways to communicate these errors.

 ### Ideas to Assess Knowledge for Topic